Python-GIS-book/site/source/part2/chapter-06/md/03-coordinate-reference-system.md

 # Working with map projections
 <!-- #endregion -->

-In Chapter 5, we learned that the Coordinate Reference System (CRS) describes how geometries are related to the places on Earth and what are the core components of a CRS.
+In Chapter 5, we learned that the coordinate reference system (CRS) describes how geometries are related to the places on Earth and what are the core components of a CRS.
 Our main tool for managing coordinate reference systems is the [PROJ library](https://proj.org/) [^proj] which can be used through the [pyproj](https://pyproj4.github.io/pyproj/stable/) [^pyproj] Python library. `Pyproj` is bundled into `geopandas` and it can be used to access the CRS information of a given geographic dataset and also for reprojecting the data from one coordinate system to another.
 In the following, we will demonstrate how to work with coordinate reference systems in `geopandas` by using a country border dataset from Europe.
 We will reproject the dataset from the original WGS84 coordinate system into a Lambert Azimuthal Equal Area projection which is the projection that European Union [recommends for Europe](http://mapref.org/LinkedDocuments/MapProjectionsForEurope-EUR-20120.pdf) [^EU_projection].

 Let's start by reading the data from the `eu_countries_2022.gpkg` file.
 When reading the data into `GeoDataFrame` with `geopandas`, the CRS information is automatically read from the datafile and stored into the `.crs` attribute: